code0nwheels/Dwellpy/docs/architecture.md

 #### Settings Dialog Architecture (Recent Improvement)

-The settings dialog has been successfully modularized from a single 1,451-line file into a well-organized, maintainable structure:
+The settings dialog has been successfully modularized from a single 1,451-line file into a well-organized, maintainable structure with improved accessibility and user experience:

 ```
 dwellpy/ui/dialogs/settings/